TO: Tenured and Tenure-Track Faculty

 g) Other information which you consider appropriate.

-2) Submit the proposal to Nancy Rawson, Office of Academic Affairs, by March 3, 2014, for projects and grant-related travel to be undertaken during the 2014-15 academic year.
+2) Submit the proposal to Kimberly Taylor, Office of Academic Affairs, by March 3, 2017, for projects and grant-related travel to be undertaken during the 2017-18 academic year.
 Be sure to receive confirmation that your proposal was received.
-Awards will be announced at the end of March 2014.
-Funding for travel expenses and for the purchase of books and/or video materials is available May 12, 2014.
-Stipends are payable in July and August.
+Awards will be announced at the end of March 2017.
+Funding for travel expenses and for the purchase of books and/or video materials is available May 11, 2017.
+Stipends are payable on July 31, 2017 and on August 28, 2017.